Faculty And Staff

 HBA, MA

-As TATI’s administrator, Kristina supports and collaborates with TATI staff, students, and instructors, and she is also the first point of contact at TATI for public inquiries about our programs.
+In her role at TATI, Kristina is responsible for managing systems and records relating to the college’s daily operations and student services, in collaboration with the rest of the staff team.
 Kristina has a long history of curiosity towards and love of the arts and their ability to heal and connect, particularly through her interests in dance and music.
 She holds an HBA in Modern Languages, Literatures and Cultures from Mount Allison University, an MA in Spanish Linguistics from the University of Ottawa, and she has also pursued graduate studies in dance and cultural research.
-Kristina loves being part of the community of caring and creative folks at TATI and is she is always happy to provide support and guidance to prospective applicants, current and past students, and instructors.
-Kristina can be reached at contact@tati.on.ca.
+Kristina loves being part of the community of caring and creative folks at the Toronto Art Therapy Institute and she is always happy to provide support and guidance to prospective applicants, current and past students, instructors, and other community members.
+Kristina can be reached at kristinab@tati.on.ca.

 Jesse Pajuäär